craftercms/docs/source/system-administrators/activities/clustering/studio-clustering-two-nodes-with-arbiter.rst

       studio.hazelcast.config.location: classpath:crafter/studio/extension/hazelcast-config.yaml

    |
+   |

-   Configure the following times, locations.
+   Configure the following times and locations.
 Leave the environment variables, e.g. ``${env:MARIADB_CLUSTER_NAME}``.
 You can see the configuration of the environment variables in a later step.

    .. code-block:: yaml
       :caption: *bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*